- Wellness Information

 - Coronavirus Disease (COVID-19)

 - All About the Flu

 In-Practice PoliciesIf you or a family member has an in-person appointment at one of our practices or is coming in to use our lab or pharmacy services, please read the below information regarding our new policies, intended to keep our patients and staff safe.
 Please learn more about the many ways we are Committed to Safe Care during the COVID-19 pandemic.

 Symptom ScreeningAll Atrius Health patients and visitors, including those who have been fully vaccinated, should expect to be screened for symptoms and exposure to COVID-19 when they arrive at a site and prior to their appointment or visit.
 We know that COVID-19 vaccines are effective at protecting you from getting sick.
-However, we are still learning how vaccines affect the spread of COVID-19 and whether a vaccinated person can transmit the virus to others.
-Therefore, to protect the health of everyone until community vaccine rates are higher and public health recommendations are updated, you should keep taking precautions in public places even after you’ve been fully vaccinated against COVID-19.
-These precautions include wearing a mask, staying 6 feet apart from others, and avoiding crowds and poorly ventilated spaces.
+However, we are still learning how vaccines affect the spread of COVID-19 and the extent to which a vaccinated person can transmit the virus to others.
+If you are fully vaccinated, there are many activities that can be resumed without masking or physical distancing in the general population and public settings, however there is a continued need to follow local regulations, workplace guidance, and/or a healthcare setting’s safety protocol even after vaccination at this time.

 If a patient is experiencing symptoms consistent with COVID-19 or has had a recent exposure to someone with COVID-19, only one “essential” visitor is permitted to accompany that patient to their visit.
 An essential visitor may include a parent or guardian of a pediatric patient, a caregiver for an elderly patient, a translator, or an attendant to a patient who needs physical or mental support during the appointment.